Diverse small class of students in lecture style room, one girl raising hand

 Related: Honors Colleges: Making a Large School Seem Smaller

-College honors programs are aimed toward hard-working, dedicated students who are willing to stretch their academic skills to the max.
-Before you enroll, make sure it’s exactly what you want and are able to do, and check out each school’s website to get more familiarized with what is required.
-Although it asks a lot of students both academically and mentally, an honors college experience could be worth it to achieve your goals.
+College honors programs are aimed at hard-working, dedicated students who are willing to stretch their academic skills to the max.
+Before you enroll, make sure it’s exactly what you want and are able to do and check out each school’s website to get more familiarized with what is required.
+Although it requires a lot of students both academically and mentally, an honors college experience could be worth it to achieve your goals.

 You can find many more schools with honors programs and high-caliber academics using our College Search tool.